 Figure 5: A biplot of the Hsiao dataset.
 Here we can see that the control and experimental samples are intermingled and that the proportion of variance explained in the first component is not as compared to the other components is not as obvious as in the biplot in Figure 2.

-Figure 6: An effect plot for the Hsiao dataset.
-Here we can see that all of the OTUs in this dataset are much more variable within a group than the size of the difference between groups.
-Thus, no OTU is significantly different between groups.
+Funding: Financial support for this study was provided by a joint Canadian Institutes of Health Research (CIHR) Emerging Team Grant and a Genome British Columbia (GBC) grant awarded on which GR was a co-PI and GG and ML were co-investigators (grant reference #108030).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 References

 Aitchison, J. 1986.
 The statistical analysis of compositional data, Chapman and Hall, London England.
 ISBN 1-930665-78-4